niconv10/MatID-Waste-Classification/README.md

 ### The Florida Context: Beauty & Boom
 To understand the waste problem, we must look at where it comes from.
 Florida is defined by two massive forces:

-1.  **The Standard of Beauty (Maintenance):** In Florida, keeping our state green and clean is a daily obsession.
+1.  **The Standard of Beauty (Maintenance):** In Florida, keeping the state green and clean is a daily obsession.
 Manicured golf courses, neighborhoods, and highways generate millions of tons of **Yard Waste** annually.
-2.  **The Construction Explosion (Development):** Our state is defined by growth.
+2.  **The Construction Explosion (Development):** Florida state is defined by growth.
 Every new condo, outlet mall, and high-rise creates massive amounts of **Construction & Demolition (C&D)** debris.

 > **The Result:** Landscape maintenance and rapid city development generate millions of tons of waste per year. **This is where the problem begins.**